 The best performers in sport are usually masters of anticipating upcoming difficulties (or the opponent) and developing novel strategies for winning.
 Climbing is no different.
 To just “climb a route as it comes at you” is akin to playing chess one move at a time.
-Of course, the best chess players think many moves ahead, anticipate the challenger’s actions, and constantly visualize a successful outcome.
-In this way, you must learn to think like a chess player in the vertical extreme.
+Of course, the best chess players think many moves ahead, anticipate the challenger’s actions, and constantly visualize the best strategy for a successful outcome.
+In this way, you must learn to think like a chess player in the vertical extreme!

 This skill of “reading” a route is one part visual intelligence and one part climbing experience.
-Over time you will develop the ability to see the correct sequence of moves up most, if not all, of the climb.
-Commit to reading every route, regardless of grade, and you will eventually become a chess master on the rock!
+Over time you will develop the ability to decipher the correct sequence of moves up at least the first part of many climbs and, perhaps even all of a boulder problem or short roped route.
+Commit to visualizing and mentally rehearsing every boulder problem or route, regardless of grade, and you will eventually become a chess master on the rock!

 Copyright © 2000–2016 Eric J. Hörst | All Rights Reserved.